 New Hampshire is a quiet state, perfect for raising a family and escaping the consumerist focus of bigger cities.
 When moving to New Hampshire, you’ll find each area lends its own personality to your family’s lifestyle.

-When planning a move to New Hampshire, it’s a good idea to avoid moving during winter months.
+When moving to New Hampshire, it’s a good idea to avoid planning a move during winter months.
 Once the winter snow begins to fall, the ice and slush make driving and moving conditions both dangerous and uncomfortable.

 Trying to move your property over ice and snow is a recipe for damaged goods and possible injuries.
 If you are moving to a more remote location within the state, you should become familiar with the roads leading to your new home.